alecclyde/TheLoop/README.md

 ## Development

 This app is still in the process of being developed and has the expected public launch date of **February 2022**.
+Once the app becomes public, we will update this README with information on how to become apart of our testing and feedback team.

 ## Description